-- ► Adult students must be at least 16 years old and not enrolled in high school - Application - ► Interview by guidance counselor - Fees for supplies and textbooks are required
+- Adult students must be at least 16 years old and not enrolled in high school - Application - Interview by guidance counselor - Fees for supplies and textbooks are required

 This program operates on an open-entry, open-exit basis.
 Students may enter the program anytime during the school year.
 Entrance is dependent upon space availability.
+Call (305) 557-1100 for more information.